thingwave/client-skeleton-java-spring/README.md

 * Setting eventTypeMap field of token security filter.
 * Turning on the token security filter if it is enabled.
 * Turning on the notification filter.
-* Subscribing to the event types defined in apllicaction.properties.
+* Subscribing to the event types defined in apllication.properties.

 #### Recommended Subscriber start-up order
 * Register Subscriber system in Service Registry (through swagger)